publiclab/Leaflet.DistortableImage/README.md

 We further added a `getCorner(idx)` method used the same way as its plural counterpart but with an index passed to it.

-**An important note about our corners for devs:**

-Typically in Leaflet the corners are ordered starting from 0 in the top-left corner moving counter-clockwise.
-(0, 1, 2, 3)

-Our corners are a little different.
-The 0 and 1 index assignments are swapped, so 1 will be in the top-left instead (resulting in **1, 0, 2, 3**).

-To ease working with corner logic for developers during complex distortions (such as flipping the image over itself), where corners will also swap places, we have exposed a `corner` property on the `window`.
-It is available after dragging a corner in `distort` mode (blue square handles) and returns a number between 0 and 3 representing the most recently dragged corner.

 ## Setup

 1. From the root directory, run `npm install` or `sudo npm install`